scalajs-io/html-to-json/README.md

 println(s"linkParser = ${JSON.stringify(linkParser)}")
 ```

-#### Artifacts and Resolvers
+### Artifacts and Resolvers

-To add the Moment binding to your project, add the following to your build.sbt:
+To add the `HtmlToJson` binding to your project, add the following to your build.sbt:

 ```sbt
 libraryDependencies += "io.scalajs.npm" %%% "html-to-json" % "0.6.0"